How to File an Incident Crime Report (ICR) or a Traffic Collision with LVMPD

 An Incident Crime Report (ICR) is a report such as Domestic Violence Report, Battery, Missing Persons, Runaway, stolen property (grand or petit larceny) or lost property, (ID, cell phone, driver’s license, etc.), vandalism, etc. Depending on the circumstances of the actual crime, you may have several options of how you could choose to file a report:

 - At an Area Command located near you that is open for business to the public.
-These are listed on the table at the end of this section, along with their days and hours of operation.
-If Suspect Information is available you will have to complete your report at an area command.
 Click here for Locations*.

 For all cases remember to: